grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlphttp.md

 ### retry block

-The `retry` block configures how failed requests to the gRPC server are retried.
+The `retry` block configures how failed requests to the HTTP server are retried.

 The following arguments are supported: